jhpyle/docassemble/_docs/functions.md

 The first argument to `command()` is one of the following:

-* `restart`: deletes the user's answers and puts them back at the start of the interview.
+* `'restart'`: deletes the user's answers and puts them back at the start of the interview.
+* `'new_session'`: starts a new session for the same interview without deleting the user's answers.
-* `exit`: deletes the user's answers and redirects them to a web site
+* `'exit'`: deletes the user's answers and redirects them to a web site
+* `'logout'`: logs the user out and redirects them to a web site.
+* `'exit_logout'`: deletes the user's answers, logs the user out (if logged in) and redirects them to a web site.
-* `leave`: redirects the user to a web site without deleting the user's answers.
+* `'leave'`: redirects the user to a web site without deleting the user's answers.
-* `signin`: redirects the user to the sign-in screen.
+* `'signin'`: redirects the user to the sign-in screen.

 The optional keyword argument `url` provides a URL to which the user should be redirected.
+The value of [`exitpage`] will be used if no `url` is provided.

 One use of `command()` is to delete interviews after a period of inactivity.
 See [scheduled tasks] for more information.

+Note that the [special buttons] perform a similar function to `command()`.
+See also the [starting an interview from the beginning] subsection for URL parameters that reset interview sessions.

 # <a name="texttransformation"></a>Text transformation functions